LCOGT/photonranch-api/README.md

   - `sk`: `"INFO"`
   - Additional attributes: `item_type`, `status`, `last_updated`, `details`

-### Implementation Notes
+### Misc.
+Notes

 - Queue items use timestamp-prefixed IDs to ensure FIFO ordering
-- All endpoints include appropriate error handling and validation
-- The service is designed to be low-cost and scale with your needs
-- All API responses follow the same format as other Photon Ranch APIs

-### Troubleshooting

-#### Common Issues

-1. **Queue Not Found**: Ensure the queue has been created before trying to enqueue or dequeue
+- Ensure the queue has been created before trying to enqueue or dequeue
-2. **Empty Queue**: The dequeue operation will return a 404 error if the queue is empty
+- The dequeue operation will return a 404 error if the queue is empty
-3. **Permissions**: Make sure your AWS Lambda execution role has proper permissions for DynamoDB

-#### Monitoring

-- The service logs all operations to CloudWatch Logs
-- Common errors and warnings are clearly identified in the logs
-- You can create CloudWatch Alarms to monitor queue lengths or errors

-#### Performance Tuning

-For higher throughput requirements:

-- Increase the memory allocation for Lambda functions in serverless.yml
-- Consider enabling DynamoDB Auto Scaling if you expect high queue volume
-- For very high throughput, consider adding a Global Secondary Index on `created_at`